0606zt/TwinDiffusion/README.md

-# 🦉TwinDiffusion: Enhancing Coherence and Efficiency in Panoramic Image Generation with Diffusion Models (ECAI 2024)
+# 🦉TwinDiffusion: Enhancing Coherence and Efficiency in Panoramic Image Generation with Diffusion Models

+![intro](docs/intro.png)

 ## Brief Look

-![intro](docs/intro.png)

 **TwinDiffusion** is a multiDiffusion-based framework that integrates two straightforward but effective methods to generate panoramic images with improved quality and efficiency.